tylerboice/Digital-Roll/README.md

 # 2. Data Collection Application
 First you will need to download the current [GitHub repository](https://github.com/tylerboice/Digital-Roll).

 Once installed you will need data to train the classifier.
 If you do not have images, you can take and label images using the data collection app.
 If you already have the images then you can label them using the labeling application with the GitHub repository.
-It is recommened that you have 1000 images per classifier for a well trained model
+It is recommended that you have 1000 images per classifier for a well trained model
 ## Data Collection Application
 TO DO

+<a name="labelApp"></a>
 ## Labelling Application
 The labeling application is from this [repo](https://github.com/tzutalin/labelImg) and is already in the repository.
 To run the workbench you will need to have a conda environment created.
 [Create an environment](#env) to install all the packages needed for the application.
 Once in the environment you can cd to the "labelImg" folder located in the root of the repository.
 Then run:
 ```bash